Palonegro International Airport: History

 Bucaramanga was formerly served by Gómez Niño Airport, which was built by SCADTA in late 1938, when operations began with Junkers F-13 aircraft.
 The airport was purchased by the Colombian Aerodrome Administration in 1954 and was one of the few airports in Colombia that operated two runways simultaneously.
 Their X-configuration allowed their use depending on the prevailing winds.
 Avianca and Taxader had its headquarters at the airport.

 Gómez Niño was located within the urban area of the city.
 It had poor conditions for security and air navigation, and was the site of several fatal air accidents.
 The new Palonegro airport was therefore constructed.
 Construction began in 1967, and included major levelling work as the site consisted of a number of hills and canyons up to 60 metres deep.
 The new airport was opened by the President Misael Pastrana in August 1974, and the inaugural flight took place on a Boeing 727 Avianca, commanded by Captain Alvaro Barrera Gómez.
 The total cost of construction was $230 million pesos.

 Renovation

 The airport was renovated from 2014 to 2018.
 The newly renovated airport was inaugurated by president Juan Manuel Santos in February 2018.
 The cost of the renovation was approximately $7 million.
 The renovation increased annual passenger capacity from 1.8 to 2.5 million people per year, and consisted of the expansion of the departures hall, check-in areas, baggage claim areas, airline offices, and new jet bridges.
-The terminal’s floor area was more than doubled, going from 80,000 ft2 to nearly 200,000 ft2.
+The terminal's floor area was more than doubled, going from 80,000 ft2 to nearly 200,000 ft2.

 Operations

 Seventy to eighty daily flights are now carried out by scheduled airlines, serving five domestic destinations: Avianca, Copa Airlines Colombia, EasyFly and Satena.
-The airport has international flights to Fort Lauderdale International Airport through Spirit Airlines and Tocumen International Airport through Copa Airlines.
+The airport has international flights to Tocumen International Airport through Copa Airlines.